codex-academy/oh-oh/pages/light-nodebots.md

 ![Breadboard setup](https://raw.githubusercontent.com/avermeulen/ObjectOrientationIntroduction/master/pictures/Setup%20for%20One%20LED_bb.jpg)

-Connect your breadboard setup to your Arduino.
-One pin to one of the numbered Pins on the board the other to the GND pin.
+Connect your breadboard setup to your Arduino: one pin to one of the numbered pins on the board the other to the GND pin.

 ## Try some code